MicrosoftDocs/azure-aks-docs/articles/aks/includes/jakartaee/create-azure-sql-database-passwordless.md

    ```

 1. In the **Query 1** editor, select **Run** to run the SQL commands.
-1. If the commands complete successfully, you can find a message saying "Query succeeded: Affected rows: 0".
+1. If the commands complete successfully, you can find a message saying `Query succeeded: Affected rows: 0`.